 Registration.
-You must be registered by the IRS in order to take the renewable diesel credit or renewable diesel mixture credit.
+You must be registered by the IRS if you produce or import renewable diesel.
 See Registration Requirements in chapter 1.

 How to claim the renewable diesel mixture credit.
-The renewable diesel mixture credit must first be taken against all of your taxable fuel liability on Form 720.
-Any excess credit may be taken on Schedule C (Form 720), Form 8849, or Form 4136.
+The renewable diesel mixture credit must first be taken on Schedule C to reduce your taxable fuel liability for gasoline, diesel fuel, and kerosene reported on Form 720.
+Any excess credit may be taken on Schedule C (Form 720), Schedule 3 (Form 8849), or Form 4136.

 How to claim the renewable diesel credit.
 You take the renewable diesel credit by completing Form 8864.
 All individuals and corporations taking the credit use Form 8864.
-Partnerships (including electing large partnerships), S corporations, estates, and trusts figure the credit on Form 8864 but divide the credit among their partners, shareholders, or beneficiaries
+Partnerships (including electing large partnerships), S corporations, estates, and trusts figure the credit on Form 8864 but divide the credit among their partners, shareholders, or beneficiaries.